ZefengQiu196/LLM-flavor/README.md

 3. Select your repo, branch, and set the main file to `app.py`.
 4. Click Deploy.

-After deploy, open the app URL and enter your OpenAI API key in the sidebar.
+After deployment, open the app URL and enter your OpenAI API key in the sidebar.